How To Prevent Overdose After Detox

 The High Risk of Opioid Overdose

 In comparison to other commonly used drugs, opioids have the largest risk of overdose.
-A 2014 report published by the Centers for Disease Control and Prevention (CDC) found that 60 percent of drug overdoses involve an opioid.
+As of 2025, data from the Centers for Disease Control and Prevention (CDC) shows that approximately 75% of all drug overdose deaths involve an opioid, including both prescription opioids and synthetic opioids like fentanyl.
 Prescription opioids aren’t excluded from this risk either.
 In fact, they are a large contributor to the problem.
-The CDC reported that half of all U.S. opioid deaths today involve a prescription opioid and in 2015, more than 15,000 people died from overdoses involving prescription opioids.
+A 2025 CDC report shows that nearly 45% of opioid-related overdose deaths in the U.S. involve prescription opioids.
+In 2023 alone, approximately 38,000 people died from overdoses involving prescription opioids, reflecting the ongoing risks tied to both medical and nonmedical use.
+While synthetic opioids like fentanyl now lead overdose deaths overall, prescription opioids remain a major contributor to the crisis.

 Heroin abuse is also one of the main causes of overdoses after detox.
 Unfortunately, many individuals who experience strong cravings after detox will have a distorted view of what is safe and unsafe.
 If they give into those cravings and take a dosage that is too large, the drug will enter the brainstem and severely depress the respiratory system, which can stop their breathing.